 This motherboard uses only Dual Inline Memory Modules (DIMMs).
-Sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM).
+Three sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM) of either 8, 16, 32, 64, 128 or 256MB to form a memory size between 8MB to 768MB.
 One side (with memory chips) of the DIMM takes up one row on the motherboard.

-To utilize the chipset's Error Checking and Correction (ECC) feature, you must use a DIMM module with 9 chips per side (standard 8 chips/side + 1 ECC chip) and make the proper settings through "Chipset Features Setup" in BIOS setup.
+To utilize the chipset's Error Checking and Correction (ECC) feature, you must use a DIMM module with 9 chips per side (standard 8 chips/side + 1 ECC chip) and make the proper settings through "Chipset Features Setup" in IV.
+BIOS SOFTWARE.

-Memory speed setup is recommended through SDRAM Configuration under "Chipset Features Setup" in BIOS setup.
+Memory speed setup is recommended through SDRAM Configuration under "Chipset Features Setup".